John Barilaro: Investment NSW appointment

-On 23 July 2022, Barilaro attacked a television cameraman outside a bar in Manly.
-The incident was filmed by others and NSW Police opened an investigation.
+On 23 July 2022, Barilaro was involved in a physical altercation with a television cameraman outside a bar in Manly.
+The incident was filmed, showing both Barilaro and the cameraman shoving each other.
 In the days after the attack Barilaro complained about the investigation, saying he was breaking his silence over "being treated like a criminal".
-On 26 August, Barilaro was charged with assault and malicious damage over the attack.
+The NSW Police opened an investigation, and on 26 August, Barilaro was charged with assault and malicious damage over the attack.
 He appeared at Manly Local Court on 12 October and pled not guilty.
 The charges have since been dismissed on the grounds of Barilaro's poor mental health state.

 On Monday, 8 August, Barilaro appeared in front of a NSW parliamentary inquiry.
 On the second day of questioning, Barilaro ceased to cooperate, citing mental health reasons.
 A separate inquiry chaired by former NSW public service commissioner Graeme Head based on the mandate by the NSW Premier Dominic Perrottet found that the hiring decision was not done at 'arm's length'.
 In response, Perrottet stated that the recruitment process was 'flawed' and that he is seeking legal advice on whether the matter should be referred to NSW ICAC.
 The NSW parliamentary inquiry published its interim report on 6 February 2023, concurring with the Head inquiry that the recruitment decision were not made at 'arm's length' and that the appointment had all the hallmarks of 'jobs for the boys' scheme.

 Leaked audio recordings

-On 10 March 2023, Friendlyjordies released a video on YouTube, wherein he played leaked audio recordings taken of Barilaro talking with colleagues prior to the 2021 Upper Hunter state by-election, where he admitted to pork barrelling over $100 million worth of election commitments in an effort to win the election.
-He also published a similar video featuring an extended version of the same conversation, in which Barilaro admitted he was purposefully "making foolish election commitments" to win the seat.
+On 10 March 2023, Friendlyjordies released a video on YouTube, wherein he played leaked audio recordings taken of Barilaro talking with colleagues prior to the 2021 Upper Hunter state by-election, where he admitted to pork barrelling election commitments amounting to over AU$100 million in an effort to win the election.
+Shanks also published a similar video featuring an extended version of the same conversation, in which Barilaro admitted he was purposefully "making foolish election commitments" to win the seat.

 The recordings would not be reported on by any mainstream media outlet, with the exception of the small regional radio station, 2NM.
 Media Watch host Paul Barry opined that no outlets had covered the story due to the state laws of New South Wales which make it illegal to publish a recording of a private conversation without the person's consent.

 Personal life

+In 2019, Barilaro voiced his support for the decriminalisation of abortion, stating that 30 years earlier he had a girlfriend who had an abortion after she got pregnant while together with Barilaro.

 Barilaro's father, Domenico, died in early 2020.
 Barilaro's aunt, Maria Inzillo, and her husband, Damiani Nesci, died from COVID-19 in December 2020.

 In October 2021, Barilaro announced his separation from his wife of 26 years, Deanna.
-They had three daughters together.
+They have three daughters together.

-In December 2021, it was revealed Barilaro was in a relationship with his former long-time media adviser and described 'uber-loyalist' Jennifer Lugsdin.
+In December 2021, it was revealed Barilaro was in a relationship with his former long-time media adviser and described "uber-loyalist" Jennifer Lugsdin.